(U.S.) Memorial Day Office Closing

 Interested candidates are encouraged to review the FAQ for answers and more information.Read Our FAQ

-349 Theta members and three college chapters received a combined $791,140 in grant and scholarship funding last year!
-We invite you to join us in congratulating them on their incredible accomplishments.
+326 Theta members and four chapters received over $850,000 in grant and scholarship funding last year!
+We invite you to join us in applauding these recipients on their accomplishments.

 Theta Foundation takes pride and believes in the possibility and opportunities Kappa Alpha Theta offers each member, which is why our annual grant to the Fraternity for educational, leadership, and charitable programming is one of our highest priorities.
 These programs not only have the potential to reach every member of the Fraternity, but they also have the potential to reach well beyond Theta.

-The goal of the Alcohol Skills Training Program (ASTP) is to educate college students about alcohol-related behavior while increasing participants’ interest in critically examining their drinking patterns and eventually implementing the skills they learn.
-Presenters use cognitive-behavioral self-management strategies and motivational interviewing techniques to help facilitate discussion regarding harm reduction.
+Theta is pleased to bring the Alcohol Skills Training Program (ASTP) back to college campuses this year.
+ASTP facilitators educate students on alcohol-related behavior while increasing participants’ interest in critically examining their drinking patterns and eventually implementing the skills they learn.
+In doing so, students can minimize potential negative consequences through prevention, reduced consumption, or abstinence.

 Documenting Theta history within broader social and historical contexts, the Fraternity’s archival collection enriches the study of women’s history through its exploration of the culture and values of college women and college-educated women.
-Theta Foundation grant funding supports the staff archivist’s efforts to bring awareness to the general public about the Fraternity’s collection through membership in professional organizations and associations, including the National Women’s History Museum, the National Women’s History Project, and the Society of American Archivists.
+Theta Foundation grant funding supports the staff archivist’s efforts to bring awareness to the general public about the Fraternity’s collection through membership in professional associations and organizations, including the Society of American Archivists (SAA), the American Association for State and Local History (AASLH), and the Indiana Historical Society (IHS).

 Theta Foundation widens Kappa Alpha Theta’s influence for good by awarding annual grants to the organizations and causes that have captured Thetas’ hearts.

 Kappa Alpha Theta Foundation has enjoyed a long history of involvement with Heartspring, formerly known as the Institute of Logopedics, located in Wichita, Kansas.
-The Institute of Logopedics was Theta’s national philanthropy for 49 years, until 1989 when CASA was adopted.
+The Institute of Logopedics was Theta’s national philanthropy for 49 years, until 1989 when National CASA/GAL was adopted.

 Heartspring’s mission is to be a leader and innovator in providing clinically supported services through education and therapies for children with special needs to empower them to learn and grow on a path to a more independent life.
 Theta Foundation awards an annual grant to Heartspring through an endowed fund from combined bequests by Marguerite Marshall, Rho/Nebraska, and Martha Wilbur Bowlin, Alpha Iota/Washington-St. Louis.